fallahn/xygine/tutorial/part_4/readme.md

-This is where the `BroadphaseComponent` comes in (in fact we're performing the broad phase right here!) - taking the AABB of the dynamic object's `BroadphaseComponent` we can query the Scene's `DynamicTreeSystem`, which returns a list of entities that are *close by* the dynamic object, saving us from having to check every single object in the Scene.
+This is where the `BroadphaseComponent` comes in (in fact we're performing the broad phase right here!) - taking the AABB of the dynamic object's `BroadphaseComponent` we can query the Scene's `DynamicTreeSystem`, which returns a list of entities that are *close by* the dynamic object, saving us from having to check every single object in the `Scene`.

     auto others = getScene()->getSystem<xy::DynamicTreeSystem>().query(bounds);

-With this list of entities to hand, next check the AABB of each one to see if it intersects with the dynamic object's AABB.
-If it does, insert it into a `std::set<std::pair<Entity, Entity>> m_collisions`, which is a member of `CollisionSystem`.
+With this list of entities in hand, next check the AABB of each one to see if it intersects with the dynamic object's AABB.
+If it does, insert it into a `std::set<std::pair<xy::Entity, xy::Entity>> m_collisions`, which is a member of `CollisionSystem`.

     m_collisions.insert(std::minmax(entity, other));